Cumulocity-IoT/apama-streaming-analytics-docker-samples/applications/README.md

 installed and available on your PATH.
 These samples drive the tool through the use of configuration files called 'docker-compose.yml', the format of which is documented at http://docs.docker.com/compose/yml/ .

+To use Docker Store from within the Docker Compose yaml files, change the following pattern, under services/application or services/correlator from:

+build: .

+to:

+build:
+    context: .
+    args:
+        APAMA_IMAGE: store/softwareag/apama-correlator:<major version>.<minor version>

 Kubernetes
 ==========